 Representative seminars and executive education programs Mark runs include:

-- Learn2Launch: taking a venture from idea through launch (from 2 weeks to 4 months, depending on program).
+Learn2Launch: taking a venture from idea through launch (from 2 weeks to 4 months, depending on program) through an intensive, immersive, and hands-on approach to the study of innovation and entrepreneurship.

 Plus shorter programs and talks on the following topics (see “Speaking” for more)